dexpiper/ifaxbotcovid/README.md

 #### Intermediate logic: CovidChef

 Bot acts like a tiny web app written in Flask, getting new Telegram messages via webhook.
-When a message recieved, Flask redirects it to Telebot (pyTelegramBotAPI), who should call correspondent internal module and send ready template with all the mined data inside.
+When message came, Flask redirects it to Telebot (pyTelegramBotAPI), who should call correspondent internal module and send ready template with all the mined data inside.

 Telegram <==> Flask <=> Telebot <=> Parser

-The idea behind the bot was its straightforwardness and simplicity: user just sends text and recieves ready material in answer - no commands, no files, no settings.
-This approach raised several problems:
+The ideas behind the bot was straightforwardness and simplicity: user sends text and recieves ready material in answer - no commands, no files, no settings.
+This 'just-send-and-recieve' approach raised two problems:

 - Telegram tends to cut in pieces long messages sent to a bot, but *ifaxbotcovid.parser.textparser* should get them all in one piece.
 - *ifaxbotcovid* should destinguish raw COVID-19 press-release from short COVID-test report provided by Russian agency RPN.
 Also bot should ignore any messages that are not press-releases and RPN reports.